Flag of England: Royal Navy

-The flag used by the British Royal Navy (the White Ensign) is also based on the flag of England, consisting of St George's Cross and a Union Flag in the canton.
+The flag used by the British Royal Navy (the White Ensign) is also based on the flag of England, consisting of St George's Cross with a Union Flag in the canton.
 In addition to the United Kingdom, several countries in the Commonwealth of Nations also have variants of the White Ensign with their own national flags in the canton, with St George's Cross sometimes being replaced by a naval badge.